 Apple picking at Greig Farm kicks off in September, with pumpkins available as well.
 Year-round, check out the Hudson Valley Farmers Market, where you can grab lunch before (or after!) a day of picking.

-At this 100-plus-acre farm, there are a number of different varieties of apples ready to be picked.
-A number of events are held throughout the year, so keep an eye on the farm's website or Facebook page.
+At this 100-plus-acre farm, there are several different varieties of apples ready to be picked.
+Many events are held throughout the year, so keep an eye on the farm's website or Facebook page.

 This post, originally published in September 2013, is updated annually.